userfrosting/learn/pages/18.recipes/06.advanced-tutorial/02.extended/03.adding-uftable/docs.md

 ### Asset files

 We have now created and added to our page an asset-bundle that contains two assets that don't yet exist.
-Let's go ahead and create those two files now.
+Let's go ahead and add our code to those files now.

 `assets/js/pages/pastries.js`